 2) Key-Based Incremental

 Key-Based Incremental Data Replication is a method in which the data sources, like PostgreSQL, Oracle, Kafka, Snowflake, and SalesForce, etc. identify new and updated data using the column called the Replication Key.
-A key can be a timestamp, integer, or datestamp column that exists in the source table.
+A key can be a timestamp, integer, or datestamp column in the source table.

 The following SQL query is related to the above-mentioned method: